Monday mornings are always chaotic, especially when you have limited time and chores to complete,

-- Business Casual.
 The business casual being the most popular office dressing, employees can be more creative and casual with their clothing choices at the same time respecting the company’s dress code.
 Khaki chino pants are recommended with a Navy Blazer or a Sports Jacket.

 As well as open-collared shirt, knit shirt or cardigan.
 Stay away from flip flops or sandals.
 Invest instead on close-toe shoes such as loafers.

 Style tips.
 Men: A button down collared dress shirt in any color and subtle patterns in checks or stripes are acceptable.
 Avoid neckties